When the Stars Go Blue: Other versions

 Irish/British girlband Wonderland performed the track for their debut performance on television in Ireland.
 The recorded studio version was included the band's debut album Wonderland.

 It was also featured in One Tree Hill as a hit song by fictional characters Haley James Scott and Chris Keller (real life singers Bethany Joy Lenz and Tyler Hilton) and features on the One Tree Hill Soundtrack.

+Irish band The Corrs performed the song during their Live in Dublin VH1 Special with Bono of U2.
+The song later appeared in a studio version on their Dreams: The Ultimate Corrs Collection.
+The song was also performed on select dates throughout their Borrowed Heaven tour.

 The song was performed by Blake Lewis on American Idol Season 6, originally airing on April 17, 2007.
 His cover of the song made it to #92 of the pop charts in 2007.

 On July 16, 2006, Phil Lesh covered the song in the first set of a show at Charter One Pavilion in Chicago, Illinois.
 The show was made available for purchase via compact disc by Phil Lesh and Friends.
 On April 5, 2014, Lesh covered the song in the first set of a show at the Capitol Theatre in Port Chester, New York.

 In popular culture

 The song inspired a novel of the same name.

+The song was also covered by actress Bethany Joy Lenz and Tyler Hilton in the second season of The CW's One Tree Hill.